 Since our guest bathroom is teeny tiny, there is no room on the wall for a mounted toilet paper holder.
 We had to get one of those freestanding ones, which I wasn’t very happy about at the time, but because it holds extra toilet paper rolls in the base, I’m all about it!

 I also make sure there are freshly laundered towels and bathmats hanging on the hooks, ready to use, as well as extra towels stocked on my bathroom shelves in case extras are needed.
 And the bottom “floor” shelf is where I keep a basket to use as a hamper for any soiled towels or sheets (for when my guests don’t listen to me and strip the bed).
 Speaking of freshly laundered towels, I also stock the bathroom with makeup remover wipes.
 While this seems like a nice gesture for my guests, it’s purely selfish because I don’t want my pretty towels ruined with lipstick or mascara!
-While the family uses regular old white towels, I keep the guest room stocked with the “good” towels!
+While my family uses regular old white towels, I keep the guest room stocked with the prettier “good” towels!

 And you know all those little hotel toiletries that you don’t use but always take with you when you leave?
 And the toothbrush that you get from the dentist?
 And all those travel sized facial tissue packs you buy for when you go on vacation but don’t always use?
 Yeah, save all of those and put them into a basket for guests in case they have forgotten something.
 When my friend came down for my baby shower, she was only here for 36 hours and she forgot her toothbrush.
 Rather than waste time going to buy a new one, I just told her to grab one out of the basket!

 Here’s a short list of oft-forgotten toiletries to stock up on:

 - allergy meds (especially if you have pets)